satheeshbhukya/satheeshbhukya/README.md

 - 👋 Hi, I’m @satheeshbhukya
 - 👀 I’m interested in DATA SCIENCE  and aspiring to become an DATA SCIENTIST.
-- 🌱 I’m currently an undergraduating  student at IIT (ISM), DHANBAD.
+- 🌱 I’m currently an undergraduating  student in INT.MTECH (MATHEMATICS AND COMPUTING) at IIT (ISM), DHANBAD.
 - 💞️ I’m looking to collaborate on DATA SCIENCE PROJECTS.
 - 📫 How to reach me is through my MAIL ID: SATHEESHB0508@GMAIL.COM